hkawanishi/hkawanishi.github.io/_posts/2025-04-12-GenAI-Intensive-Course-Capstone-Project.md

 Original: "To the maximum extent permitted by law, you agree that the Company shall not be held liable for any injuries, damages, or losses incurred in connection with the use of our services or products.
 By using our services, you waive any right to bring a claim or lawsuit against us for such injuries."
 Translated: "Oops!
 If you trip, slip, or fall dramatically and get hurt while using our stuff, please don’t sue us 😅🙏.
 By hanging out with us, you're saying, 'Okay cool, I won't blame you if I bonk myself💖'"

-Please summarize the following terms of servicein plain, easy-to-undersand English with emoji.
+Please summarize the following terms of service in plain, easy-to-undersand English with emoji.
 """
 ~~~